© Crown copyright 2018

 - Consider speaking to your sport’s national governing body.

-- Decide on the type of company that you want to set up – eg limited by guarantee or limited by shares.
+- Decide on the type of company that you want to set up – for example limited by guarantee or limited by shares.

 - Consider whether it would be appropriate to set up a trading subsidiary.